rosehammond/Computer-Vision-Rock-Paper-Scissors/README.md

 1. Clone the repository to your local machine: git clone https://github.com/rosehammond/computer-vision-rock-paper-scissors.git
 2. Navigate to the project directory in your terminal
-3. To run the manual version use the following command: python manual_rps.py
-4. To run the interactive camera version use the following command: python camera_rps.py
+3. To run the interactive camera version use the following command: *python camera_rps.py*

 ## Usage instructions

-### Manual version (manual_rps.py)
-1. The user is asked to input either rock, paper, or scissors.
-2. The code will compare this with a random choice from the computer and display who wins.

-### Interactive camera version (camera_rps.py)
 1. The terminal will display a 3-second countdown timer, during this time the user should hold up a hand signal of either rock, paper, or scissors.
 2. The camera will open and record this hand signal.
 3. The terminal will display, in text, what hand signal the user chose.